Broker Check

 fees.
 It's important to understand these fees and how they can impact your returns.

-15. Don't put all your eggs in one basket: Diversification is key to reducing risk in investing.
+15. Don't put all your eggs in one basket: Diversification is key to managing risk in investing.
 Don't put all your money into one investment or asset class.

 16. Invest in what you understand: It's important to invest in things you understand and are familiar with.
 Don't invest in something just because it's popular or trendy.